Asif-droid/CSE-472-project/Project/result.md

-# for batch size 128 in train loader and 32 in test loader and sequence window 10 and 0.001 learning rate acc is .822

-# for batch size 256 in train loader and 32 in test loader and sequence window 10 and 0.001 learning rate acc is .802
+# for batch size 256 and head number 32 with 2 layers

-# for batch size 256 in train loader and 140 in test loader and sequence window 10 and 0.001 learning rate acc is .854

-# Classification Results

 ## Accuracy
 **91.4%**